apfelaudio/eurorack-pmod-litex/README.md

 ```
 cd firmware/
+# e.g. for Colorlight i5
+BOARD=colorlight_i5 ./build.sh
+# e.g. for ECPIX-5 with your own OBJCOPY binary --
-./build.sh
+BOARD=lambdaconcept_ecpix5 OBJCOPY=riscv64-elf-objcopy ./build.sh
 ```

-To see the LiteX terminal and download firmware to the device --
+To see the LiteX terminal and download firmware to the device (again replacing all instances of the board with your own type) --

 ```
 <from repo root>